jaxonashton/homebridge-sercomm-icam2/README.md

 3. The video source should always start with `-rtsp_transport tcp -i`, followed by the URL of the camera in the format of `rtsp://administrator@[CAMERA_IP]:[PORT_NUMBER]/img/media.sav`.
 This will call to the camera and force streaming over TCP to be then handled by the FFmpeg plugin.

 3. Leave the "Still Image Source" blank.
-I originally thought that this had to be filled in based on the very detailed technical dive provided by @edent in their [Sercomm-API](https://github.com/edent/Sercomm-API) repo, however, as it turns out leaving it blank is the way to go since will pull a snapshot from the live feed every 15-30 seconds.
+I originally thought that this had to be filled in based on the very detailed technical dive provided by edent in their [Sercomm-API](https://github.com/edent/Sercomm-API) repo, however, as it turns out leaving it blank is the way to go since will pull a snapshot from the live feed every 15-30 seconds.

 4. Make sure **Enable Audio** and **Unbridge Camera** are both checked.